 You must have GCSE English language, mathematics and a science (or equivalent) at a minimum of grade C or grade 4.

-If English is not your first language you will require an IELTS score of 6.0 (with 5.5 minimum in each skill) or an equivalent English Language qualification.
+If English is not your first language you will require an IELTS score of 5.5 (with 5.5 minimum in each skill) or an equivalent English Language gualification.